Top 10 John Deacon Queen Songs

 #9 – Pain Is So Close to Pleasure

 1986’s A Kind of Magic featured “Pain Is So Close to Pleasure” as one of the songs parts of its tracklist.
 Written by the collaborated efforts of John Deacon and Freddie Mercury, this became a modest hit for Queen among the European nations of Germany and the Netherlands.
 The song peaked at number fifty-six and number forty-three, respectively.
 The title of this song also played into “One Year of Love,” as the two worked off each other as love songs.
-This simply was a song about the pain and pleasure that goes into romantic relationships.
+This was a song about the pain and pleasure that goes into romantic relationships.
 Whether during intimate moments or living together as a couple, “Pain Is So Close to Pleasure” was a lighthearted musical approach to the typical lifestyle shared by two people who’ve agreed to spend as much time together while they have it.

 #8 – Back Chat